IF YOU HAVE A STORY TO TELL, WE WOULD LOVE TO HEAR FROM YOU

 We regret that at present we cannot pay our contributors as all income from the magazine goes back into producing the next issue.
 However, we offer each contributor a free ad in the magazine to promote their work, a project, an enterprise or charity.

-You can either send in a brief pitch (max 250 words) emailed to friendsontheshelf@gmail.com in a Word document or send us the full story if has already been written.
-(See submission criteria for a guide to length).
+You can either send in a brief pitch (max 250 words) emailed to friendsontheshelf@gmail.com in a Word document or send us the full story if it has already been written.
+(See submissions criteria for a guide to length).

 SUBMISSIONS CRITERIA